Personnel Productivity

 Readiness and Productivity 06

-Understanding DoD’s requirement for digital engineering personnel, and describing the costs and benefits of programs and structures to managing their education, training, careers, and compensation
+• Understanding the DOD’s requirement for digital engineering personnel and describing the costs and benefits of programs and structures for managing their education, training, careers and compensation.

 Readiness and Productivity 05

-And does the position require an officer, warrant officer, or enlisted service member?
+• Does the position require an officer, warrant officer or enlisted service member?

-Research Spotlight: Operational assessments of Reserve Component (RC) forces in Iraq and Afghanistan
+Operational Assessments of Reserve Component Forces in Iraq and Afghanistan

 Readiness and Productivity 08

-In a series of studies, IDA compared active and reserve component organizational performance during OPERATION IRAQI FREEDOM (OIF) and OPERATION ENDURING FREEDOM (OEF).
-Metrics derived from multiple classified and unclassified databases revealed that reserve component forces often equaled or surpassed active component performance.
+In a series of studies, IDA compared active and reserve component organizational performance during the Global War on Terrorism in Iraq and Afghanistan.
+Metrics derived from multiple databases revealed that reserve component forces often equaled or surpassed active component performance.
 This finding suggests areas for potential force mix changes with less operational risk.

-Learn more in our full reports: OIF, OEF
+Learn more in our full reports on Iraq and Afghanistan.

 Readiness and Productivity 07

-The optimal future force size and Active/Reserve Component mix depends on operational requirements.
+The optimal future force size and mix of active and reserve service members depends on operational requirements.
 However, future requirements are uncertain.
-The SARA model estimates how well various force structures can meet demand, and relates force structure decisions to operating costs and recruiting requirements.
+The Stochastic Active-Reserve Assessment (SARA) model estimates how well various force structures can meet demand, and it relates force structure decisions to operating costs and recruiting requirements.
 By characterizing force structures in the risk-cost space, the model provides a method to balance the risk of operational shortfalls with the costs of maintaining a larger force.

 See our report to learn more